Results based on January 2019 Survey

 Costs can vary based on your location.
 Typically, the price of gastric sleeve surgery is slightly more than gastric band surgery and considerably less than gastric bypass surgery.
-Based on our 2015 survey, prices in the 10 most expensive states dropped almost 10% and the average price dropped almost 5% compared to last year.
+Based on our 2015 survey, prices in the 10 most expensive states dropped almost 10% and the average price dropped almost 5% compared in 2019.
 This is likely due to increased competition and demand for the surgery.

 - $9,000 to $27,000 is the pricing range across the country.